lnd4812/workday-scheduler/README.md

 ## Requirements

-Moment.js must also be incorporated into the code to reflect current time and enable the past/present/future comparison.
+Moment.js must also be incorporated into the code and is used to reflect current time and enable the past/present/future comparison.

 ## Built With